The Battery In My Ring Device Seems to Drain Too Fast

 Batteries in Ring devices are designed to go months between charges under normal conditions.
 However, real battery life is dependent on a number of factors such as local weather, number of events captured, and frequency of activation.
-This article will cover some of the factors that could cause your battery to require more frequent recharging.

 Battery performance will return to normal once the weather warms up and remains above freezing.

-Lots of Activity
+Lots of activity

 The more events captured by your Ring devices, the more your battery is used.
 Using Live View often can also drain your battery faster.